PractiTest Test Management Tool Hands-on Review Tutorial:

-The result is wasted time searching for tests, or creating duplicate tests.
+The result is wasted time to search for tests or creating duplicate tests.
 Or even worse, testers simply forgetting to cover a particular scenario or configuration because they did not find that test…

 The examples are endless, the solution is simpler than you think!

 If you need to find information based on different criteria, why not organize it based on these different criteria simultaneously?